lpnh/cafetiere.nvim/README.md

 # cafetiere.nvim

-a smol Neovim plugin that brews soothing warm icons, with your favorite color flavors.
+Brew your favorite icons with your favorite flavor.

-cafetiere blends the `catppuccin` palette into `nvim-web-devicons`, ensuring they always match your colorscheme.
+`cafetiere` blends the `catppuccin` palette into `nvim-web-devicons` icons so they always match your colorscheme.

 ## Requirements